webpack/webpack.js.org/src/content/blog/2020-10-10-webpack-5-release.md

 Even when using the default export, unused properties are dropped by the `optimization.usedExports` optimization and properties are mangled by the `optimization.mangleExports` optimization.

-It's possible to specify a custom JSON parser in `Rule.parser.parse` to import JSON-like files (e. g. for toml, yaml, json5, etc.).
+It's possible to specify a custom JSON parser in `Rule.parser.parse` to import JSON-like files (e.g. for toml, yaml, json5, etc.).

 ### import.meta